petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 ![](/images/uploads/sg-commerce-sephora-request-image.png)

 The main image is highlighted in green (Row 46).
 That thin line at the start of the request is the connection setup, which costed 400ms.
-This happened because of the new domain request (It looks like it sits behind an image optimisation server).
+This happened because of the new domain request (It looks like it sits behind an image optimization server).
 Sephora can shave some time off the request if they moved it to the same domain, or preconnect to this other domain like so:

 ```html
 <link